 When and where to see August's rare supermoon blue moon

-August's supermoon blue moon, the first of 2024's four consecutive supermoons, will appear full from Sunday through Wednesday, giving astronomy fans a rare show when they look to the skies.
+August's supermoon blue moon, the first of 2024's four consecutive supermoons, will appear full from Sunday through Wednesday this week, giving astronomy fans a rare show when they look to the skies.

-The full moon will reach peak illumination on Monday at 2:26 p.m.
+The full moon reached peak illumination in the early hours of Monday, Aug.19, at 2:26 p.m.
 EDT., but it will appear full for three days, NASA said.
 The Old Farmer's Almanac details specific moonrise times for different ZIP codes across the U.S.

 When and how you can see the August supermoon blue moon peak?

-While the full moon will peak on Monday at 2:26 p.m.
-EDT, it will first appear full on Sunday morning, according to NASA.
-It will continue to appear full through early Wednesday morning.
+While the full moon peaked on Monday at 2:26 p.m.
+EDT, it first appeared full on Sunday morning, and will continue to appear full through early Wednesday morning.

 Around 98% of the moon's nearside will be illuminated by the sun on Sunday, according to NASA.
 By the next day, 100% of the moon's nearside will be illuminated and about 99% of it will be illuminated by the sun on Tuesday.